wagtail/wagtail/docs/reference/contrib/forms/customization.md

 (custom_form_submission_listing)=

-## Customise form submissions listing in Wagtail Admin
+## Customize form submissions listing in Wagtail Admin

 The Admin listing of form submissions can be customized by setting the attribute `submissions_list_view_class` on your FormPage model.